Project status: Closed

 About 290,000 motor vehicles are registered in the ACT each year.
 Motorists pay for CTP insurance as part of their motor vehicle registration.
 Private insurers set premiums and premiums collected are passed on to insurers.

 CTP insurance schemes exist in every state and territory but they have different designs and offer different levels of coverage, benefits and premiums.
-The Government believes our CTP scheme could be improved to better protect Canberrans.
+The ACT Government believed our CTP scheme could be improved to better protect Canberrans.

 The jury process